 The Company maintains a deferred compensation plan ("Deferred Compensation Plan").
 This plan is available to directors and certain officers and managers of the Company.
 The plan allows participants to defer all or a portion of their directors' fees and/or salary and annual bonuses, as applicable, and it permits participants to elect to contribute and defer all or any portion of their nonvested stock, restricted stock and stock awards.
 All deferrals to the participants' accounts vest immediately; Company contributions vest according to the vesting schedules in the qualified plan and nonvested stock and restricted stock vests according to the schedule designated by the award.
 The Company makes matching and retirement contributions (currently equal to 6%) of compensation paid over the maximum allowed for qualified pension benefits, whether or not the employee elects to defer any compensation.
 The Deferred Compensation Plan does not have dollar limits on tax-deferred contributions.
 The assets of the Deferred Compensation Plan are held in a Rabbi Trust ("Trust") and, therefore, are available to satisfy the claims of the Company's creditors in the event of bankruptcy or insolvency of the Company.
 Participants have the right to request that their account balance be determined by reference to specified investment alternatives (with the exception of the portion of the account which consists of deferred nonvested and subsequently vested stock and restricted stock).
 With certain exceptions, these investment alternatives are the same alternatives offered to participants in the General Cable Retirement and Savings Plan for Salaried Associates.
-In addition, participants have the right to request that the Plan Administrator is not required to honor such requests.
+In addition, participants have the right to request that the Plan Administrator re-allocate the deferral among available investment alternatives; provided, however that the Plan Administrator is not required to honor such requests.
 Distributions from the plan are generally made upon the participants' termination as a director and/or employee, as applicable, of the Company.
-Participants receive payments from the plan in cash, either as a lumps um payment or through equal annual installments from

-The Company accounts for its Deferred Compensation Plan in accordance with ASC 710 - Compensation - General, as it relates to arrangements where amounts earned are held in rabbi trusts.
-Assets of the Trust, other than the nonvested and subsequently vested stock and restricted stock of the Company, are invested in funds covering a variety of securities and investment strategies, approximately 89% are invested in mutual funds and the remaining 11% are invested in a General Cable stock fund.
+Participant approximately 89% are invested in mutual funds and the remaining 11% are invested in a General Cable stock fund.
 Mutual funds available to participants are publicly quoted and reported at market value.
 The Company accounts for these investments as trading securities in accordance with ASC 320 - Investments - Debt and Equity Securities.
 The Trust also holds nonvested and subsequently vested stock and restricted stock shares of the Company.
 The Company's nonvested and subsequently vested and restricted stock that are held by the Trust are accounted for in additional paid-in capital as discussed in ASC 718 - Compensation - Stock Compensation.

+The Company accounts for its Deferred Compensation Plan in accordance with ASC 710 - Compensation - General, as it relates to arrangements where amounts earned are held in rabbi trusts.
+Assets of the Trust, other than the nonvested and subsequently vested stock and restricted stock of the Company, are invested in funds covering a variety of securities and investment strategies,